vincentazmi/Rubiks-Cube/readme.md

+#A 3D Rubiks Cube in Python Pygame!
 Required libraries:

 pygame, pyopengl

+# Controls:
 The controls are using the numpad only at the moment.
 7,9 rotates the top row left and right
 1,4 rotates the left column up and down